5h4d/arch/README.md

 then follow the instructions and you should be all good

-After the system is installed and you boot into gnome, you can choose to install Discord, Steam, Wine, Lutris, Google Chrome, Spotify, qBitTorrent, GParted and some gnome extensions by running ./gui-programs.sh and following instructions.
+After the system is installed and you boot into gnome, you can choose to install Discord, Steam, Wine, Lutris, Google Chrome, Spotify, qBitTorrent, GParted, java and some gnome extensions by running ./gui-programs.sh and following instructions.
 (Lutris will be configured for AMD)